Shipborne ADCP data submission

 BODC aims to ensure that all data incorporated into our database are adequately documented to allow long term viability and future access.
 Therefore, key data set information (metadata) are important for each data set we receive.

 Information specific to shipborne ADCP data are described below.
-Metadata may be supplied in any standard document format (i.e. Microsoft Word or text), included in file headers or by providing a literature reference.
+Metadata should be supplied in our metadata submission template, however we are able to accept metadata in any format.
 Please do not be discouraged from sending us data even if some of the information is unavailable.
 We fully understand that there are many reasons why the standards specified may not be completely achieved.